rizwan-i-khan/vue_pwa_guide/README.md

 	7: Path for images endpoint.
 		http://localhost:8080/img/

-	8: It takes some time for installation and after successful installation you can see below screen.
+	8: It takes some time for installation and after successful installation you can see success screen.

-	if you see above screen that means.
+	if you see success screen that means.
 		- You got Redis and Elastic Search up and running.
 		- vue-storefront is up and running on localhost:3000
 		- vue-storefront-api us running on localhost:8080